 The ethical principles that formed the basis for these earlier guidelines have not changed but advances in perinatal care have led to steadily improving outcomes for babies admitted to UK neonatal intensive care units (NICUs), particularly at the lowest gestational ages.
 In the current era, the outcomes for babies actively managed at 22 weeks of gestation appear similar to those of babies at 23 weeks of gestation at the time of the 2008 BAPM Framework for Clinical Practice (5-8).
-Reports from other countries confirm increasing survival and improving neurodevelopmental outcome for babies born before 27 weeks of gestation at birth and subsequent intensive care for the most extremely preterm babies (13-15), accompanied by greater acknowledgement of the importance of involving parents in perinatal decision making (16).
+Reports from other countries confirm increasing survival and improving neurodevelopmental outcome for babies born before 27 weeks of gestation (9-12).
+Although internationally there remain differences in practice, there is increasing willingness to consider stabilisation at birth and subsequent intensive care for the most extremely preterm babies (13-15), accompanied by greater acknowledgement of the importance of involving parents in perinatal decision making (16).
 Reported outcomes are, of course, impacted by willingness to consider active interventions before and after birth (17).

 This updated Framework for Practice has been developed by consensus, taking into account the most recent available outcome data both from the UK and internationally, and follows wide consultation.
 We are grateful for input from the RCOG, the British Maternal and Fetal Medicine Society, the Royal College of Paediatrics and Child Health, MBRRACE-UK, the Neonatal Nurses Association and parent representative organisations including Bliss and Sands.
-The scope has been extended to include births up to 26+6 weeks of gestation, better to align with national recommendations and published data, and we refer to new RCPCH and other national guidance on palliative care of babies as well as guidance on bereavement care for parents who experience loss of a baby (18,19).
+The scope has been extended to include births up to 26^{+6} weeks of gestation, better to align with national recommendations and published data, and we refer to new RCPCH and other national guidance on palliative care of babies as well as guidance on bereavement care for parents who experience loss of a baby $^{(18,19)}$.